 Nationals Park Guide, Part 4: Food + Drink

 Since the Nationals Park food menu changes so frequently, I’m just going to cover my favorite mainstays here.
-You can read about nacho choices here, or some other things to try here.
-But here’s the truly good stuff:
+Here’s the truly good stuff:

 The Budweiser Brewhouse is the restaurant behind the red seats in left center field.
 It has indoor and outdoor seating, and it’s best to go either just after the gates open or around the fifth inning if you want a seat.